Why Is an I-Beam Stronger Than a Solid Beam?

 Many structures rely on steel construction, ranging from commercial garages to large buildings to bridges.
 All of these structures are subject to potential vibration due to:

-• constant external forces such as traffic on or near the structure and high wind
+- Constant external forces such as traffic on or near the structure and high winds

 Steel is a stiff and durable material.
 It’s easy to assume that an i-beam, due to its comparatively thin web thickness, would be less stiff than a solid beam.
 However, they are still quite stiff and their ability to absorb weight also makes them the ideal beam for dampening vibration before it reverberates from one beam to another.